yhsiah/trayio-test/README.md

 - Use of custom commands for commonly used actions e.g. login, logout
 - Create extra config files to run tests with different configurations, e.g browser, environment, data sets
 - Make use of html reports that look pretty
-- Use tags to run specific types of tests only e.g. a tag for tests suitable for smoke test_settings
+- Use tags to run specific types of tests only e.g. a tag for tests suitable for smoke tests
 - Use directories for tests and page objects for organisational purposes if the test suite grows too large

 Potential improvements (specific to tray.io):